Digisynthetic/Digisyn-Link-VSC/README.md

 ## 6. Create and manage unicast streams

-You need to use __DIGISYN LINK3 GUI__  controller to create and manage audio streams.
-For detailed installation and usage instructions please click the link: __[DIGISYN LINK3 GUI](https://github.com/Digisynthetic/Digisyn-Link-GUI)__ to access the Github repository.
+You need to use __AES67LINK GUI__  controller to create and manage audio streams.
+For detailed installation and usage instructions please click the link: __[AES67LINK GUI Home Page](https://www.aes-67.com/aes67-link)__ to regsiter and donwload.

-+ __To send unicast audio streams using VSC__ click on the matrix in the DIGISYN LINK controller main routing interface.
++ __To send unicast audio streams using VSC__ click on the matrix in the AES67LINK controller main routing interface.
 The left side shows sending devices, and the top shows receiving devices.
 Click on the sending device labeled VSC (default naming format is __vsc-xxxxx-xxxxx__  as shown in the image:
 ![VSC Tx device](https://raw.githubusercontent.com/Digisynthetic/Digisyn-Link-VSC/main/images/vsc-tx.png) )
 Overlap the channel you want to send from the VSC with the channel of the receiving device by clicking on the corresponding square in the matrix.
 When a green checkmark <kbd>√</kbd> appears, it indicates that the audio stream has been successfully created.

-+ __VSC receives unicast audio stream__ currently only supports receiving sent from __[DL-04 series network modules](https://www.digisynthetic.com/dl-modules/)__ / __[DL-08 series network modules](https://www.digisynthetic.com/dl-modules/)__ and __DSCORE audio workstations__.
-As mentioned, overlap the desired sending channel with the receiving channel on the VSC.
++ __VSC receives unicast audio stream__  As mentioned, overlap the desired sending channel with the receiving channel on the VSC.
 Click on the corresponding square in the matrix, and when a green checkmark <kbd>√</kbd> appears, it indicates that the audio stream has been successfully created.

 + __To delete a unicast audio stream__ go to the matrix in the controller main routing interface.
 Open the channel on the VSC that you want to unsubscribe from and click on the green checkmark <kbd>√</kbd> ，When the green checkmark <kbd>√</kbd> disappears, it indicates that the audio stream subscription has been canceled.